Dockerizing/dockerizing.github.io/index.md

-The following shows an example of a config file.
-Keys marked in <mark class="yellow">Yellow</mark> are introduced and processed by the dld bootstrap architecture and keys marked in <mark class="blue">blue</mark> are docker-compose keys.
+The following shows an example of a `dld.yml` file.
+Keys marked in <mark class="yellow">yellow</mark> are introduced and processed by the dld bootstrap architecture and keys marked in <mark class="blue">blue</mark> are docker-compose keys.

 <pre>
 <mark class="yellow">datasets</mark>: